MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-appxruntime.md

 <!-- Description-Source-ADMX -->
 This policy setting controls whether Universal Windows apps with Windows Runtime API access directly from web content can be launched.

-- If you enable this policy setting, Universal Windows apps which declare Windows Runtime API access in ApplicationContentUriRules section of the manifest cannot be launched; Universal Windows apps which have not declared Windows Runtime API access in the manifest are not affected.
+- If you enable this policy setting, Universal Windows apps which declare Windows Runtime API access in ApplicationContentUriRules section of the manifest can't be launched; Universal Windows apps which haven't declared Windows Runtime API access in the manifest aren't affected.

-- If you disable or do not configure this policy setting, all Universal Windows apps can be launched.
+- If you disable or don't configure this policy setting, all Universal Windows apps can be launched.

-This policy should not be enabled unless recommended by Microsoft as a security response because it can cause severe app compatibility issues.
+This policy shouldn't be enabled unless recommended by Microsoft as a security response because it can cause severe app compatibility issues.
 <!-- AppxRuntimeBlockHostedAppAccessWinRT-Description-End -->

 <!-- AppxRuntimeBlockHostedAppAccessWinRT-Editable-Begin -->